Air Conditioner Repair Checklist

 - Switch off the electrical current fully at the breaker or outside switch.

 - Get rid of plant debris around the AC.
 Once you’ve gotten rid of bigger refuse within a two-foot space, you can use a fine-bristled brush or vacuum to carefully clean the condenser fins.
-Distorted fins can also affect performance, so you can attempt to straighten them with a blunt knife.
+Distorted fins can also affect performance.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Be careful to avoid getting liquid on the fan motor.